Why Did An Octopus-Wielding Sea Lion Slap A Kayaker In The Face?

 It's hard to say, Cook says, but it's possible.
 "They do like to fiddle with their food, and throwing an octopus around could be pretty fun," he says.

-In captivity, Cook says, he has witnessed sea lions playing with leftover food after finishing a meal.
+Cook says he has witnessed sea lions in captivity playing with leftover food after finishing a meal.
 For half an hour or so, a sea lion might throw a piece of fish up and down, playing catch with itself.

 For Cook, a sign that this sea lion might have been messing around with the octopus is that after the smacking incident, the sea lion circles back, swimming very slowly.
 The way it turns and flops its flipper tells Cook that it's pretty relaxed, and sea lions are not usually relaxed when they're chasing down food.